-- are limited to newcomers to the sport not holding points - are limited to registered members of British Rowing (Platinum, Gold, Silver) - are limited to those not entered into any other events at the same competition that are not Primary events - may be offered for competitors in any age band who have not won a qualifying Junior, Senior or Masters event - shall provide at least two races for one entry fee via any system of the organisers' choice - · shall be raced over courses no longer than 800m - may be offered in any boat size.
+- are limited to newcomers to the sport. - are limited to registered members of British Rowing (Platinum, Gold, Silver) - are limited to those not entered into any other events at the same competition that are not Primary events - may be offered for competitors in any age band who have not won a qualifying Junior, Senior or Masters event - shall provide at least two races for one entry fee via any system of the organisers' choice - shall be raced over courses no longer than 800m - may be offered in any boat size.

-12 APPENDIX D: STRAPPING REQUIREMENTS
+12 APPENDIX D: ADDITIONAL PARA-ROWING AND ADAPTIVE REQUIREMENTS

-General Strapping requirements for Rowability and Para-Rowing
+General Strapping requirements for Adaptive and Para-Rowing events